-A prayer, written during the recent transition and for all of us, as we journey on.
+A prayer, written during the transition to Farm Street, from Warwick Street, and for all of us, as we journey on.

 THEY'RE PROPHETS, LORD, AND THEY'RE GAY, LESBIAN, BISEXUAL, & TRANSGENDERED